jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 # make sure to start and enable the maria or mysql service on Fedora/Centos
 ```

 MySQL was started by [Michael "Monte" Widens](https://en.wikipedia.org/wiki/Michael_Widenius "Monte Mysql").
 The company was one of the first major companies to become succesful with an opensource model, especially for a database product in a crowded market.
 MySQL the company was sold to SUN in 2009 [link here], which then was inherited by Oracle in their purchase of SUN in 2010.
 Monte was not happy with Oracle's stewardship of MySQL and decided to fork the codebase and begin a new yet familiar product called MariaDB.
 MariaDB continued the MySQL legacy by essentially restarting the MySQL company.
 MariaDB is for all purposes a drop in replacement for MySQL, even using the same commands to run the database.
+You can create a database and a table directly from the ```mysql``` cli.

+* Log in
+  + ```sudo mysql -u root -p```
+  + enter your password at the prompt
+* Enter commands at the CLI
+  + ```CREATE DATABASE records;```
+  + ```USE records;```
+  + ```create table tutorials_tbl(
+   tutorial_id INT NOT NULL AUTO_INCREMENT,
+   tutorial_title VARCHAR(100) NOT NULL,
+   tutorial_author VARCHAR(40) NOT NULL,
+   submission_date DATE,
+   PRIMARY KEY ( tutorial_id )
+  );```
+* Quit
+  + quit;

 ### PostgreSQL